 Undergraduates pursuing the Romance Languages Major can use Portuguese as one of their two required languages.
 Given the similarity of Portuguese to other Romance Languages, students with a solid knowledge of French, Italian, or Spanish can benefit from an accelerated course of basic Portuguese (PORT199).
 Students who have completed the two basic years of Portuguese instruction can continue their studies by taking advanced courses (PORT399) with a special focus on literature, advanced grammar, and current social and political issues in Brazil.
 These courses can also count towards a Latin American Studies major or minor along with LAS courses focused on Brazil that will be implemented later this year, as well as a lecture and a film series.

-Students are encouraged to participate actively in the weekly Portuguese conversation hour, film screenings, and planning events such as the “Brazilian Immersion Day.”
+Students are encouraged to participate actively in the weekly Portuguese Coffee Hour, film screenings, and planning events such as the “Brazilian Immersion Day.”
 Several attractive study abroad options are offered through CIEE and SIT in which students can participate in a summer or a full academic year exchange program experience in various locations in Brazil or Portugal.

 Directed by local filmmaker David Nieto Wenzell, director of La llamada (2012)